7 Tips for Dads During Labor and Delivery - Baby Chick

 3. Don’t Go to the Hospital Too Early

-I know that it’s so exciting when your partner announces that she is having contractions.
+I know it’s so exciting when your partner announces she is having contractions.
 But please don’t rush to the hospital the minute she says she’s in labor.
-If you do, more than likely, her contractions aren’t frequent enough, strong enough, and her cervix probably hasn’t dilated enough to be admitted into labor and delivery.
-That means they will turn you both away and you’ll have to go back home.
+If you do, more than likely, her contractions aren’t frequent or strong enough, and her cervix probably hasn’t dilated enough to be admitted into labor and delivery.
+That means they will turn you both away and you’ll have to return home.

 Contractions

-Remember, as a general rule, if the contractions are five minutes apart or less, lasting one minute or longer, and they continue in this pattern for at least an hour, you can make your way to the hospital.
+Remember, as a general rule, if the contractions are five minutes apart or less, lasting one minute or longer, and continue in this pattern for at least an hour, you can go to the hospital.

 If her labor starts at night, help her get back to sleep for a few hours.
 Try rubbing her lower back and putting a warm compress/heating pad on her lower back to relieve some of the pain.